-In all theory the electric clippers work in the same manner as the manual ones The only major difference is that the electric hair clippers utilize an electric motor to drive the oscillating motion of the blades.
+In all theory, the electric clippers work in the same manner as the manual ones The only major difference is that the electric hair clippers utilize an electric motor to drive the oscillating motion of the blades.

 There are three basic different types of motors that can be found within the electric clippers.
 This would be the rotary motors, magnetic motors, and the pivot motors.
-One unique thing about the rotary motors is that they can be drive by both AC and DC voltage currents.
+One unique thing about the rotary motors is that they can be driven by both AC and DC voltage currents.